 Did you find the application process stressful?
 Why or why not?

 Oh my god, yes.
-The hardest part of vet school is getting into vet school.
-The period between applications opening and closing was the most stressed I’ve ever been in my life.
+The hardest part of vet school is getting into vet school, even after taking a UF gap year.
+The period between application opening and closing was the most stressed I’ve ever been in my life.
 VMCAS is approachable, organized, and easy to use.
 It isn’t anything about the process itself that generates stress for it, rather for me it was agonizing over every detail and reflecting on my experiences and grades and choices and wondering if any of it was going to be good enough, what I could or should have done differently, etc. I don’t think I would be able to talk my past self out of it, but if I could, I would just say “breath, do the application, and let it go.”

 Are you happy that you chose this career?
 What makes you most happy about this career choice?